erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 Comparing the values of the same path run at different speeds (@Fig:robot-load-speedcomparison-plot) we can make several observations.
 We have to deal with two types of torque from the robot: the torque caused by its movement and that caused by its center of mass moving out from underneath the base.
-The latter being is why we see lower Nms values for the faster robot, as it spends less time out of balance.
+The latter being is why we see lower angular momentum values (Nms) for the faster robot, as it spends less time out of balance.
 On the other hand the faster robot motion leads to higher torques and more importantly higher torque dynamics.
 This is one area where one might optimize robot paths to accommodate the capabilities of the CMGs (see discussion of space robots in @Sec:space-cmg-sota).

-Should processes cause the robot, load or kinematic in general to be out of balance for a longer duration, it might make sense to add a sliding or pivoting weight to the platform.
+Should processes cause the robot, load or kinematic in general to be out of balance for a longer duration, adding a sliding or pivoting weight to the platform could be beneficial.
-This would not only reduce the workspace requirements of the CMGs, but could also be used to desaturate the CMGs, as it would provide a unagile but infinite source of torque.
+This would not only reduce the workspace requirements of the CMGs, but could also be used to desaturate the CMGs, as it would provide an unagile but infinite source of torque.

 Note that the CMGs can not directly compensate the forces acting at the robot's base (see @Sec:external-forces).
 Also, the above model and simulations to do not include forces and torques produced by the process itself.